 Rest assured that every home (even new builds) will have plenty of defects.
-It’s your home inspector’s job to point out anything that requires correction, upgrading or repair.
+Nationally, Spectora reports find an average of 31 defects.
+It's your home inspector's job to point out anything that requires correction, upgrading or repair.

 To ease your mind, here are 7 common items seen on a home inspection report and the approximate cost to remedy them.

 Most homeowners do not have their AC & Furnace regularly cleaned or serviced, so expect this item to pop up.
 An HVAC technician will check air filters, fan blades & motors, drain pipes & evaporator coils to ensure they are clean and working properly.